triton-inference-server/pytriton/docs/deploying_models.md

 Once the multiple callable objects are passed to `infer_func` the Triton server get information that multiple instances of the same model has been created.
 The incoming requests are distributed among created instances.
-In our case executing a `Linear` model instances loaded on CPU and GPU device.
+In our case executing two instances of a `Linear` model loaded on CPU and GPU devices.

 ### Inputs and Outputs

-The integration of Python model requires to provide the inputs and outputs types of the model.
+The integration of the Python model requires the inputs and outputs types of the model.
 This is required to correctly map the input and output data passed through Triton Inference Server.

 The simplest definition on model inputs and outputs expect to provide the type of data and the shape per input: